Latest topics

 Back to top Go down

 I think they might just slide out in the space between the staples, they like to get in tight places.
 I have a friend and she just leaves her worm bin outside in winter, and we have some really cold winters, and her worms still lived.
-I'm not sure that mine leave the SFG in winter either, because I have seen them in Mel's Mix when it was cold and snowing.
+I'm not sure that mine leave the garden in winter either, because I have seen them in the soil mix when it was cold and snowing.

 Josh